GUDHI/gudhi-devel/.github/next_release.md

      - Construction now rejects positional arguments, you need to specify `points=X`.

 - Installation
-     - c++17 is the new minimal standard to compile the library.
+     - C++17 is the new minimal standard to compile the library.
 This implies Visual Studio minimal version is now 2017.
+     - OSx ARM pip package is now available thanks to a universal wheel
+     - Python 3.11 pip package

 - Miscellaneous
      - The [list of bugs that were solved since GUDHI-3.6.0](https://github.com/GUDHI/gudhi-devel/issues?q=label%3A3.7.0+is%3Aclosed) is available on GitHub.